perkinslr/schemepy/README.md

 schemepy
 ========

-Implementation of scheme in python supporting call/cc and hygenic macros
+Implementation of scheme in python supporting call/cc and hygienic macros